 Thanks for the memory -- drive

-Thumbs up to Fluor Federal Services for making its surplus computers available to worthy causes in the Mid-Columbia as it reduces staff at its Richland office.
+To Fluor Federal Services for making its surplus computers available to worthy causes in the Mid-Columbia as it reduces staff at its Richland office.

 Over the years, Fluor has donated used computers to Tri-City organizations that help seniors, veterans, students and others.

 One of the most recent beneficiaries was the Military Retiree Activities Office and Veterans' Service Center in the Federal Building in Richland.

 "The donation is particularly timely," said Jim Kion, the director of the center and a Navy retiree.